Funeral Directors and Embalmers

 In light of these factors, the number of funeral directors and embalmers should increase significantly over the next few years.

-According to census data, women held about 27% of the jobs in this occupation in 2006, a percentage that has been rising sharply since 1991 (15%).
-This proportion should increase over the next few years, since in average about three quarters of the graduates of the DEC in thanatology are women.
+According to census and National Household Survey data, women held about 34% of the jobs in this occupation in 2011, a percentage that has been rising sharply since 1991 (15%).
 Work during the weekends, evenings and holidays is frequent.
 Some of the work is done with irritant products in an environment often marked by unpleasant odours.

 Education and Training